Hampden Township, Pennsylvania

 Hampden Township is the largest municipality by population in Cumberland County, Pennsylvania, United States.
-The population was 28,044 at the 2010 census, up from 24,135 at the 2000 census.
+The population was 32,762 at the 2020 census, up from 28,004 at the 2010 census.

 History

+Prior to Hampden Township's incorporation in 1845, the area served as a community center in the form of the Historic Peace Church whose cornerstone was laid in 1798.
+During the Civil War, the township was the site of the Battle of Sporting Hill in 1863, the northernmost engagement of the Army of Northern Virginia and a part of the Gettysburg Campaign.

+By 1960, Hampden Township was designated a Township of the First Class, reflecting its growing population of approximately 6,600.
+While much of the area remained farmland at the time, it was beginning to transition into a suburban community.

-The Johannes Eberly House was added to the National Register of Historic Places in 1973.
+Some of the historical structures in the Township are the Peace Church added to the National Register of Historic Places in 1972 and the Johannes Eberly House, added to the National Register of Historic Places in 1973.

 Geography

 Hampden Township is located in northeastern Cumberland County, drained by Conodoguinet Creek, which makes several large bends across the middle of the township on its way east towards the Susquehanna River.
 Blue Mountain separates the township in the north from Perry County.
 Its villages include Brennemans Mill, Good Hope, Mount Zion, and Sporting Hill.

 Interstate 81 crosses the northern part of the township, with access from Exit 61 (Pennsylvania Route 944) at Mount Zion.
 Pennsylvania Route 581, the southwestern segment of Harrisburg's Capital Beltway, interchanges with I-81 in the west and runs south then east across the township, with access from Exit 2 (Creekview Road), Exit 3 (Carlisle Pike/U.S. Route 11), and Exit 4 (Pennsylvania Route 641).

 According to the U.S. Census Bureau, the township has a total area of 46.3 km2, of which 44.9 km2 is land and 1.4 km2, or 2.93%, is water.